TONY-H83/Crowdfunding-ETL/README.md

 # Crowdfunding-ETL

-This was a good challenge as this seems very apllicable to what we may see in a real world data analyst role.
+This was a good challenge as this seems very appllicable to what we may see in a real world data analyst role.
 I really enjoy performing anaylsis using SQL.
 Python has been much more challenging to learn as this is the first time I have been exposed to this concept.

 ## Summary